Rapptz/discord.py/docs/api.rst

 -------------

-The API provides some enumerations for certain types of strings to avoid the API from being stringly typed in case the strings change in the future.
+The API provides some enumerations for certain types of strings to avoid the API from being strongly typed in case the strings change in the future.

 All enumerations are subclasses of `enum`_.